Formula One 2001 (video game): Promotion

 At the 2001 United States Grand Prix, Sony held a variety of sport promotions with Jenson Button and a multi-million advertising campaign.
 The advertising efforts in the United States included a national television campaign via network, cable and syndication sports programming.
 Promotions in print spreads and online advertising were also used.

 A Formula One 2001 American Challenge was held on 29 September 2001 in Castleton, Indiana.
 The event saw a time trial competition using the game and was played by Jenson Button against consumer Chris Ohanian.
 Ohanian made it into the final round by scoring one of the top 2 times but in the final, he was defeated by Button who set a lap time of 1:15.6 compared to Ohanian's 1:16.0.

 The game features all the drivers and tracks from the 2001 Formula One World Championship, although Tarso Marques' name is never mentioned by Murray Walker.
 Instead, on the PS1 version Murray Walker calls him "Minardi", but on the PS2 version nothing is mentioned.
 Depending on which version the player has, one of the replacement drivers (Pedro de la Rosa) that appeared in the real 2001 Formula One World Championship is in the game.
 The drivers Ricardo Zonta, Alex Yoong and Tomáš Enge were not featured.
-Despite Toyota unveiled the Toyota TF101 car, the Panasonic Toyota Racing team was also not featured.
+Despite Toyota unveiling the Toyota TF101 car, the Panasonic Toyota Racing team was also not featured.

 In the European version of the game, released earlier in the year, Jean Alesi can be seen driving for the Prost Grand Prix while German driver Heinz-Harald Frentzen drives for the Jordan Grand Prix.
 In the American version, released on October of the same year, both drivers have switched roles as they also did in real life.
 On top of this, in the European version Luciano Burti drives for Jaguar Racing, while Gastón Mazzacane drives for the Prost Grand Prix.
 In the American version, Luciano Burti drives for the Prost Grand Prix while Pedro de la Rosa drives for Jaguar Racing as they both did in real life from the Spanish Grand Prix.

-Censorship

-All alcohol and tobacco sponsors are censored: